 Los Angeles, California – February 29, 2016.
 IMG GlobalSecur, a leading global security consulting firm, is proud to announce an important post to its customer-facing blog on the issue of overseas employee monitoring.
-The GlobalSecur blog is meant to explain employee security issues and monitoring opportunities in a straightforward manner, suitable for busy human resources managers or senior executives who manage an employee workforce abroad.
+The IMG GlobalSecur blog is meant to explain employee security issues and monitoring opportunities in a straightforward manner, suitable for busy human resources managers or senior executives who manage an employee workforce abroad.
 [Read more…] about Overseas Employee Monitoring Featured in New Post, Announces IMG Group

 Archives for February 2016

 There are different possible definitions of travel abroad security: medical emergency security, safety from terrorist threats, executive travel security, or even just the peace-of-mind that derives from help is near at hand should something go wrong.
 In a perfect world all of these could be comprehensively dealt with at once, but realistically the costs could be prohibitive.
 Unless you are a head-of-state, there is a need to prioritize the risks that most concern you and your organization, and plan accordingly.

 Travel Abroad Security: Define Your Goals, Devise a Strategy